olegrom32/imperial-fleet-api/README.md

 ## Starting locally

-Please first run `docker-compose up db` and wait until the db is fully initialized.

-After that please run `docker-compose up api`.
-The service will be exposed on `:8080` port.
+Just run `docker-compose up` and the API will be exposed on `:8080` port after everything is initialized.

 ## Unit tests